Leobewin/KDD_2020_Lung_Sound/README.md

 # KDD_2020_Lung_Sound

+This repository contains the an open access lung breathing sound database used for the development of automated breath phase detection algorithms.

 Unzip the files to get two folders, train and test, which are the training dataset and testing dataset used in a study currently submitted to KDD 2020.